 Who is more responsible for Ikaros’ death, Daidalos for creating the wings or Ikaros for disobeying his father’s orders?
 Who do you feel more sorry for?

 What are the similarities and differences between the stories of Daidalos and Arachne?

-Is Daidalos a hero or a villain?Suggested activities
+Is Daidalos a hero or a villain?

-Write a review of the stop animation version of Daidalos and Ikaros.
-(This film was made by a Y7 student.)

-Make a mobile of the flight of Daedalus and Ikaros.
-Here is a video for some inspiration. https://www.youtube.com/watch?v=wsDfbJnbzl4&list=PL069FF57228D8F65B&index=3